Master of Science (M.S.) Major in Exercise Science (Thesis Option)

 or

-• background course work (at least 9 hours of exercise science undergraduate credit hours.
-Students who do not have these hours may be required to complete leveling courses.)
+- background course work in at least 6 hours of exercise science undergraduate credit hours.
+Students who do not have these hours may be required to complete leveling courses

-• three letters of recommendation (including at least two academic references) regarding professional competence and character
+- two letters of recommendation (including at least one academic reference - academic letters are to be provided by current/former professors) regarding professional competence and character

 Approved English Proficiency Exam Scores